Yashwanth023/Fullstack_assignment/README.md

 Replace `your_mysql_username` and `your_mysql_password` with your actual MySQL credentials.

-4. Set up the database:
+5. Set up the database:
 - Create a new MySQL database named `form_builder`
 - Run the SQL scripts in `server/src/utils/database.sql` to create the necessary tables

 5. Start the development server:

-The backend API will be available at `http://localhost:5000`.
+The  API will be available at `http://localhost:5000`.

 ## API Documentation